antham/helm-backup/README.md

 ### Install

+You can use melpa:

+  M-x package-install RET helm-backup

-So you need to get sources and after that in your emacs config add :
+or you can pull it from here and you have to add in your emacs config :

   ```elisp
   (add-to-list 'load-path "/path/to/helm-backup-directory")